 Dr Fones has some helpful hints for parents:

-- Don’t use scare tactics as a way to stop young people from having sex – it doesn’t work.
+- Don’t use scare tactics as a way to stop young people from having sex — they don’t work.

 - Keep it simple; give accurate, honest and short answers.